The Justice for Cyprus Co-ordinating Committee, Webmaster: Pavlos Andronikos

 And yet, there is another way of seeing the matter.
 We, and that small defenceless nation, have managed to keep the issue alive for forty years.
 This in itself is a success.
 Not only have we kept the issue alive, Cyprus managed at the same time to become a member state of the EU, and to successfully ride the wave of lies, distortions, and hypocritical recrimination which followed the Greek Cypriot rejection of the deeply flawed Annan Plan.
 Now at last the balances are shifting in Cyprus’s favour:

 At present the Government of Cyprus is trying once again to negotiate a settlement with the Turkish Cypriots.
 They may at last succeed.
 We hope they do, but what can we do to help?
 We think the best thing we can do is to continue the work of SEKA.
 It is still important that the true facts of the Cyprus issue become widely known, and it is still important that we continue to remember.
 After all, the time for forgetting may still be a long way away.

-Constantinos Procopiou is the current President of PASEKA, and was the President of SEKA Victoria when this article was written.
+Constantinos Procopiou was the President of PASEKA, and the President of SEKA Victoria when this article was written.

-Pavlos Andronikos is a former General Secretary of SEKA Victoria, and is currently Deputy President and Webmaster.
+Pavlos Andronikos was for many years the General Secretary of SEKA Victoria, and is the creator of this website.

 Anyone who wants to be involved in the work of SEKA Victoria can contact us at firstname.lastname@example.org.